 1) Volunteer in our Animal Care Program (ACP) for a minimum of 30 hours.
 These hours must be earned within the 6-month period immediately preceding being sub-permitted and/or receiving animals.
 If you have questions regarding the Animal Care Program, please visit the “Contact Us” page on our website and select “Animal Care Program” under “Message Type”.

-4) Contact TWRC’s Rehab Coordinator at [email protected] when volunteer hours are complete, 2) you have completed the Intro to Home Rehab presentation and 3) you have upgraded your membership.
+4) Contact TWRC’s Rehab Coordinator at [email protected] once 1) your volunteer hours are complete, 2) you have completed the Intro to Home Rehab presentation and 3) you have upgraded your membership.
 You will then be paired with a mentor and get sub-permitted.

 If you have additional questions, please contact TWRC’s Rehab Coordinator at [email protected].

 The purpose of our “Intro to Home Rehab” presentation is to give you an idea of whether rehabbing will be a good fit for your budget and lifestyle and to learn the processes and procedures you will need to know as a TWRC Rehabber.
 The presentation covers topics such as: laws regulating wildlife rehabilitation, working with your permitted mentor, how to buy supplies (and other procedures), and time commitments required for various species.